mrotundo/datalakedev/docs/index.md

 <a href="lake-architecture.png" target="_blank"><img src="lake-architecture.png"/></a>

-The solution would include the following Amazon technologies:
-* API Gateway
-* EMR
-* Glue
-* Lake Formation
-* Lambda
-* Kineisis
-* Redshift
-* Redshift Spectrum
-* S3

 ## Walkthrough

 Amazon has two overlapping technologies that focus on providing Data Lake functionality and management capabilities, [Glue](#glue) and [Lake Formation](#lake-formation).
 Glue focuses on ETL, but also provides data catalog functionality with tools to automate its upkeep.

 Lake formation is a level "above" Glue, not only concerened with the ETL processes, but the data (and access to it).
+It tightly integrates with many other AWS data / processing services to provide a central location for managing authorization.
+Lake Formation is still in its early stages, but Amazon appears to be positioning it to be a central interface for all major data lake functionality.

 For storage [S3](#s3) is a native cloud file storage service, it is the defacto technology for bulk data persistence in Amazon data lake solutions.
-For longer term bulk storage there is also [Glacier](#glacier)
+For longer term bulk storage there is also [Glacier](#glacier), which can also act as a cost efficient way of handling data backups.
+[Redshift](#redshift)

+An interesting case of overlap occurs between a technology extending Redshift, called [Redshift Spectrum](#redshift-spectrum) and [Athena](#athena).

 Processing for more straightforward ETL tasks could be handled directly through Glue, but it does not support some more advanced features of Spark.
 For heavier computing loads [Elastic Map Reduce (EMR)](#elastic-map-reduce-emr) should be utilized.
 There is additional overhead in EMR as it does require a cluster be provisioned, but in doing so you are gaining access to a full Hadoop stack.

 At the highest level the entire solution should be inside of a [Virtual Private Cloud (VPC)](#virtual-private-cloud-vpc) to isolate it from external systems.
-For more fine grained controls over data access **Lake Formation** provides advanced controls which tightly couple with other Amazon services.
-This allows for control
+For more fine grained controls over data access Lake Formation provides advanced controls which tightly couple with other Amazon services.
+This allows for user and/or profile level control down to essentially the "table" level of data.
+It is also possible to implement permissioning on S3 buckets, but it appears that Amazon is looking to standardize data lake access controls through Lake Formation.

 ## Potential Extensions
 This solution is focused on ingestion and processing.
 While in both S3 and Redshift are readily accessible from other Amazon data services, it would make more sense to also include a standardized way to engage with a datastore that provides .
-These could include such relational database such as **RDS**, a NoSQL solution **DynamoDB**,
+These could include such relational database such as **RDS**, a NoSQL solution **DynamoDB**, or a rapid access data index in its hosted **Elasticsearch** plaform.

+**Lake Formation** leverages some machine learning functionality to aid in matching and deduplication, but that is only a small subset of the full native ML capabilities of AWS.

 ## Integration
-One of the added benefits of working in the Amazon cloud is access to a robust set of APIs
+One of the added benefits of working in the Amazon cloud is access to a robust set of APIs.

 # Detail